Search All Doctors and Providers Affiliated with WakeMed.

-Debra Dupree, a 30-year tenured nurse on WakeMed’s Raleigh Campus, recently had weight loss surgery after witnessing her daughter's success with her own surgery.
+Debra Dupree, a 30-year tenured nurse on WakeMed’s Raleigh Campus, recently had bariatric surgery after witnessing her daughter's success with her own surgery.
 Read about her experiences in these three blog posts:

 A great source of support and information can be gathered by visiting the websites of obesity-related organizations and journals.
 Here are some to look at:

 3000 New Bern Ave.